Jc-alt logo

 # append string itself

-# time complexity: iterate over string of n length O(n), for n iterations, leading to O(n^2)
+# tc: iterate over string of n length O(n), for n iterations, leading to O(n^2)

 left = 0